sjakthol/aws-account-infra/README.md

 The CloudTrail setup included in this repository is pretty simple.
 The CloudFormation stack includes an S3 bucket for the CloudTrail logs and a global trail that logs to that bucket.

+### KMS
+The KMS stack will create a KMS key that can be used to encrypt secrets for different purposes.
+The KMS key policy allows everyone to manage the key which means that access to the key is fully controlled by IAM policies of the users and roles on the account.

+The stack also contains an alias that makes it easier to use that key.